kimty-works/grocery_store_CRM_Marketing/README.md

 - Localized promotion strategies based on customer visit patterns

 ### Key Insights
-- The top customer segments (VVIP) contribute a disproportionately high share of total sales
 - Lack of differentiated services led to underutilization of high-value customers
 - CRM-based segmentation enables more effective and targeted marketing strategies